IDCubed/oms-inside/README.md

 $ npm -g install grunt-cli karma bower
 ```

-If you're on Linux (like I am) then throw `sudo` in front of that command.
-If
+If you're on Linux then throw `sudo` in front of that command.
-you're on Windows, then you're on your own.

 Next, you can either clone this repository using Git, download it as a zip file
 from GitHub, or merge the branch into your existing repository.
 Assuming you're